yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 that question against the executable it just built instead of waiting for a person to.

+A fourth, which only shows at the very end of a session: **PyInstaller does not run `site.py`, so `exit` and `quit` do not exist.** SSDTTime quits with `exit(0)`.
+Unfrozen that is a `SystemExit` and is caught; frozen it is a `NameError`, unhandled, and the whole builder dies the moment somebody finishes making their SSDTs and presses Q - taking the EFI they were about to get with it.
+The names are put back before the tool is loaded, which is restoring what the interpreter normally provides rather than patching somebody else's code, and nothing the tool throws is left to reach the builder any more.

+A fifth, found by building a frozen binary here and running `--check-tools` in
+it: **PyInstaller rewrites the binaries it bundles.** It re-signs Mach-O files, so the hash of a vendored compiler inside the bundle is not the hash that was committed.
+The lock pins the repository copy and CI checks it there; inside a frozen build the check says so rather than passing quietly or failing wrongly.

 Two other things the frozen build gets wrong if written the obvious way: a relative script path in the spec resolves against the spec's own directory, so `tools/setup.py` in a spec that lives in `tools/` looks for `tools/tools/`; and